-- A. Applicability: The following standards apply to lots (whether existing or created subsequent to this ordinance's effective date) within the town's incorporated limits that are not subject to an approved Conditional Planning Area, Master Plan, or Individual Building development proposal. - General/Purpose: No tree larger than twelve inches in diameter at breast height (DBH) may be removed without a permit from the town.
-A removal permit may be issued by the Planning Director only after an applicant has met with the Arborist and received site-specific information on tree protection, care, and removal. - 2.
-Historic District: Removal of a mature tree(s) located within in a locally designated historic district requires a Certificate of Appropriateness in addition to a tree permit.
+- A. Applicability: The following standards apply to lots (whether existing or created subsequent to this ordinance's effective date) within the town's incorporated limits (i.e., excluding the extraterritorial jurisdiction) that are not subject to an approved Conditional Planning Area, Master Plan, or Individual Building development proposal.
+Notwithstanding the foregoing, lots located on Catawba Ave. but outside the town's incorporated limits are subject to these standards, and all lots are subject to the prohibitions listed in 9.3.3.B.7. - General/Purpose: No tree larger than twelve inches in diameter at breast height (DBH) may be removed without a permit from the town.
+A removal permit shall be issued by the Planning Director only after an applicant has met with the Arborist and received site-specific information on tree protection, care, and removal. - 2.
+Local Historic District: Removal of a mature tree(s) within in a locally designated historic district requires a tree permit in accordance with this ordinance.
+Additionally, a Certificate of Appropriateness shall be required for removal of a mature tree within a locally designated historic district wherein the subject tree is specifically identified as significant in a historic district report or in the landmark designation ordinance (see Section 22).
 Mature trees shall be replaced by a tree of similar species, type, and must meet the requirements of Section 9.8.